genx-tech/winston/UPGRADE-3.0.md

     - `debugStdout` option has been removed.

 ### `winston.Container` and `winston.loggers`
-- `winston.Container` instances no longer have default `Console` transports
+- `winston.Container` instances no longer have default `Console` transports.
+Failing to add any transports may cause a high memory usage issue.
 - `winston.Container.prototype.add` no longer does crazy options parsing.
 Implementation inspired by [segmentio/winston-logger](https://github.com/segmentio/winston-logger/blob/master/lib/index.js#L20-L43)

 ### `winston.Logger`